cirosantilli/rails-cheat/readme.md

 Certain features of the app may break on that deployment such as file uploads due to the ephemeral FS.
 This could be corrected by using something like FTP or AWS.

+#location of the main cheats

+Different cheats fit better into different places.

+This lists some not necessarily obvious choices:

+- `app/controller/controller0_controller.rb`: as many assertions as possible.

+- `app/views/controller0/action0.html.erb`: shows on the browser unpredictable outputs, or outputs which are too large to assert on such as helpers.

+- `test/controllers/controller0_controller_test.rb`: main tests cheat.

+- `test/models/active_record_cheat.rb` contains cheats on active records.

+    Those had to be moved to tests instead of controllers since the database state has to be controlled to run tests.

 #ubuntu install

-Install Rails on Ubuntu with ruby RVM:
+Install Rails on Ubuntu with Ruby RVM:
 <https://www.digitalocean.com/community/articles/how-to-install-ruby-on-rails-on-ubuntu-12-04-lts-precise-pangolin-with-rvm>

 Should work for most other Linux distros as well.

-The line which has been put on `~/.bash_profile` should be moved to `~/.bashrc`.
+The line which has been put on `~/.bash_profile` in the tutorial should be moved to `~/.bashrc` instead.

 Will also need nodejs: